Eurêka! Festival: History

 In 2007, the Conférence Régionale des Élus (CRÉ) de Montréal, with joint funding from the Government of Quebec, established an extensive operation to promote science and technology to young people on the Island of Montreal.
 Out of this initiative was born the Eurêka!
 Festival.

 From its very first edition that drew 43,000 festivalgoers, the Eurêka!
 Festival has named a local scientist as a spokesperson (Paul Houde in 2007).
 Since then, the annual event has been embraced by educators and families and has gained substantially in popularity.
 Initiatives such as the “Science Goes to School” contest and the “Elles-Innov” project, which supports and rewards young female innovators, are developed to extend the Eurêka! experience.

 Since 2014, the Eurêka!
 Festival hosts a special edition of the science gameshow, Genial! in partnership with Télé-Québec.

 L'île du savoir, a non-profit organization dedicated to designing projects to develop young people's interest in science and technology, has become the supporting organization for the Eurêka!
 Festival.

 Year after year, the number of visitors has continued to increase, culminating with a record 142,000 visitors in 2019.

 After the cancellation of the 2020 edition due to the COVID-19 pandemic, the Eurêka!
 Festival returned in 2021 with a hybrid edition, consisting of 2 different components: the Archipel virtuel, a fun and educational digital platform and a Eurêka!
 School Tour in Montreal schools.
 The 2022 in-person edition of the Eurêka!
 Festival will be held at Parc Jean-Drapeau.

-Come celebrate the Eurêka Festival's 16th anniversary and this edition’s theme: Energy.
-May 26, 27 and 28, 2023, located at the foot of the Biosphère in the heart of Parc Jean-Drapeau.
+Get ready to put SCIENCE IN MOTION from June 5 to 7 at Parc Jean-Drapeau and the Biosphère!
+Over three days, young people and families can explore the link between sports and science through FREE hands-on activities, workshops, and demos.
+Meet nearly 100 passionate scientists and athletes, test your ideas, and discover how science fuels movement and pushes both body and mind beyond their limits.
+Free for the whole family!